MartsyniukOlena/lingua-international/README.md

 ___
 - __Courses:__

 This section details the various English language courses offered by Lingua International, helping users understand the available options and how to achieve their language learning goals.
-The School offers English language courses for individuals at different proficiency levels.
+The School offers English language courses for individuals at different levels.
 The courses are two basic courses (beginner level and intermediate level).
 ![Basic Courses](readme-media/courses-section-basic-levels.png)

 And two advanced courses (business English and academic English).